Configuration Schema

 use_tls: boolean # Required - Use HTTPS (typically true)

-insecure: boolean # Optional - Skip cert verification (default: false)
+insecure: boolean # Optional - Skip cert verification (default: true)

-enterprise_admin_url: string # Optional - Admin UI URL for reference
+enterprise_admin_url: string # Optional - Management UI redirect URL

 enterprise: # Optional - Enterprise options